Occupational Therapy Assistant (A.A.S.)

 General Psychology (PSY 201)

-Human Growth and Development (PSY 203) or Abnormal Psychology (PSY 212)
+Human Growth and Development (PSY 203)

 Students must submit a copy of a current CPR card from the American Heart Association – BLS for Healthcare Providers directly to the OTA program prior to the secondary application closing date.